krishna2426/Insta_STEM/README.md

 ## What’s Been Built So Far

-- A working machine learning model trained to classify Instagram captions as either **STEM** or **Non-STEM**
+- A working machine learning model trained to classify Instagram captions as either **STEM** or **Non-STEM**.
-- Dataset of 500+ labeled Instagram captions
+- Dataset of 500+ labeled Instagram captions.
-- Text preprocessing (lowercasing, cleaning, hashtag retention)
+- Text preprocessing (lowercasing, cleaning, hashtag retention).
-- TF-IDF vectorizer with bi-grams
+- TF-IDF vectorizer with bi-grams.
-- Logistic Regression model
+- Logistic Regression model.
-- Model and vectorizer saved as `.pkl` files for future app integration
+- Model and vectorizer saved as `.pkl` files for future app integration.

 ## What’s Not Built Yet